jbuchbinder/jbuchbinder.github.com/source/_posts/2013-06-03-stabilization.md

 This concept has been expanded, partially through the over-saturation of "[reality television][2]" and "[found footage][3]" genre pieces.
-Far from being necessitated by the artistic content of those genres, it is rather a [much more profitable][4], and can be executed with far crummier equipment and with a lower technical skill (and ostensibly artistic skill) element.
+Far from being necessitated by the artistic content of those genres, it is rather [much more profitable][4], and can be executed with far crummier equipment and with a lower technical skill (and ostensibly artistic skill) element.
 I'm not going to argue that there is *no* artistic or technical skill involved